flow-ryan/linkinhart/README.md

 # Glove MIDI controller

 Use a glove as a MIDI controller to make music with nothing but the power of your gloved hands.
 Two copper tapes at each of the glove finger tips can be used to close a circuit by establising contact between the two upon which a voltage signal is sent to an arduino board.
 Additionally a gyroscope is mounted on top of the glove to capture pitch and role movements of the whole hand.
-Both types of inputs are sent via a LAN cable to a computer as a MIDI signal on which music can be generated depending on the signal type.
+Both types of inputs are sent via a LAN cable as a MIDI signal to a computer on which music can be generated from the signal.

 ## Prerequisites